mpsonntag/prodoc/odML/documentation/odML2RDF.md

 ### Terminology

-Terminologies from an odml document should live at the same hierarchy level as the original document (directly beneath the odml:Hub) and should be referenced via odml:terminolgy by the odml:Document or odml:Section it was taken from.
+Terminologies from an odml document should live at the same hierarchy level as the original document (directly beneath the odml:Hub) and should be referenced via odml:Terminolgy by the odml:Document or odml:Section it was taken from.
 It should have its own id, but I am not sure, if it should have author, date and document version as an odml:Document has.
 I would leave this for now and introduce it later if we find a case where we actually need it.